suffolklibraries/sljekyll/health/_posts/2018-09-28-open-space-timetable-ipswich-oct-2018.md

 ![Open Space logo](/images/featured/featured-open-space-logo.jpg)

-Here is the new timetable for Open Space at Ipswich County Library for 27 June - 19 September 2018!
+Here is the new timetable for Open Space at Ipswich County Library for 3 October - 19 December 2018!
 Lots of exciting things coming up and some great discussions.

 If you have any questions please do get in touch, or just come along to a session on Wednesdays at [Ipswich County Library](/libraries/ipswich-county-library/)&#8211; all are welcome!